onehilltech/ember-cli-styled/README.md

 ember-cli-styled
 ==============================================================================

-ember-cli add-on for modularizing style implementation.
+ember-cli add-on for modularizing your styles

 Compatibility